-Access to electricity is so foundational to an economy that it forms a key element of assessment in the World Bank’s Ease of Doing Business Index.
-The global study notes that ‘unreliable electricity supply and high tariffs, in particular, are obstacles to entrepreneurial activity.’
-The link between electrification and economic opportunity is particularly pronounced in rural areas, home to the majority of the 840 million people globally who still lack access to electricity.
+Access to electricity is so foundational to an economy that the World Bank notes that ‘unreliable electricity supply and high tariffs, in particular, are obstacles to entrepreneurial activity.’
+The link between electrification and economic growth is particularly pronounced in rural areas, home to the majority of the 840 million people globally who still lack access to electricity.

 Coronavirus COVID-19 has focused the spotlight on a fundamental element of modern society that goes hand-in-hand with electrification — internet connectivity.
 With many people transitioning into work-from-home lifestyles and turning to digital means of transacting, that link between connectivity, electrification, and opportunity has never been more apparent.

 Electrification and digital transformation also can provide a dual catalyst to reinvigorate developing economies in the wake of COVID-19.
 The World Bank estimates that 60% of global GDP will be digitised by 2022.
 Without access to electricity, the true value of digital transformation is unlikely to be realised.